 Try not to let your cat catch it, he (Leo) isn’t supposed to be on my work table but he worms his way on there every day and I don’t have the heart to tell him to go away.
 It gets kind of lonely working alone all day so he is great company (truth is: I can say that I am talking to him instead of myself, if he weren’t here I would be talking to the wall).

 After stitching shown below (forgot to take a picture during).
 I stitched the same distance from the bottom edge as I did when making the strap and then added two more lines of stitching to secure it.
 Continue stitching keeping the edges lined up and catching the folded under 1/4 inch.
 Doing the first end is a little bit easier, you don’t have to touch the bag yet.

 Placing the strap on the bag

 Now it is time to place the new strap on the bag you are converting.
 Notice how the free end of the strap is looped through one side of the purse.
 I put the adjuster towards the back of the purse in relation to how I was going to wear the bag.
 I like to have the bag on my right side so it rests on my left shoulder, I’m right handed.
 It is convenient to have the little key pocket on the outside, so keep things like that in mind when putting the strap on.

 Here is how the strap went onto the other side.
 No twists or flips or anything to make it uncomfortable.

 Folding it in the same way as the other side and being very careful with stitching.
 Don’t let the purse or ring get in the way.
 Go slow through all those layers.
 A thicker needle would be helpful here.

-This is how it looked before the final, irreversible cutting of the original strap.
+Here is the new strap before the final, irreversible cutting of the original strap.

 The point of no return.
 Make sure you like the new strap you added before you cut the old one.
 In this case there was no turning back once it was cut.

 What do you think about the convenience of cross body bags???
+Any bags you own need converting right away?
 I think all of my purses from here on out will be cross body!